Retire in Malaysia

 What is it like to retire in Malaysia?

 "Kuching is a very laid-back city.
 There are lots of National Parks with forests, caving, waterfalls, hiking, water sports (kayaking), wildlife and small villages and longhouses within an hour or two of town.
 There is golf, jogging/running, pilates, yoga, etc. Several Cultural Festivals (Gawai as well as the religious ones) and massive Music Festivals like the Rainforest World Music Festival, Miri and Waterfront Jazz Festivals, the Seniawan Country Music Festival, etc. Just noticed that some EMF are happening too.
 Nightlife sadly is meagre compared to Bali or Bangkok and there is virtually no sex-tourism or beach rave scene.
 There are a handful of expat-oriented clubs/bars (most shutting during the covid period) but check out Carpenter Street and Jl.
 Tabuan.
 Lots of restaurants with a wide range of international cuisines...eating seems to be the main vice of Sarawakians.
 The expat community is small...most people have a mix of expat and local friends (Sarawakians are a friendly sort).
-There is a nascent Facebook group (Kuching Expats)," explained one retiree living in Kuching.
+There is a nascent Facebook group (Kuching Expats)," said one retiree in living in Kuching, Malaysia.

 Get Quote